docarray/docarray/docs/advanced/document-store/benchmark.md

 ## Benchmark result

 The following table summarizes the result.
-Values are smaller the better (except for `Recall@10`).
+The smaller the values, the better (except for `Recall@10`).
 The best performer of each task is highlighted in **bold**:

 ````{tab} Same HNSW parameters